 It is helpful to understand key terminology that is used to define outcomes and categorize variables.
 When completing the online survey, graduates are asked about their plans for after graduation which are represented in the following categories on the student outcomes page:

-First Destination Activity – the primary status upon graduation from Cornell (within six months after graduation)
+Post-Graduation Activity – the primary status upon graduation from Cornell (within six months after graduation)

-- Graduate or Professional School
+- Continuing Education (Graduate or Professional School)

 - Seeking Employment